docker/docs/datacenter/ucp/2.1/guides/install/plan-production-install.md

 machines) that you'll manage with UCP:

 * [Comply the the system requirements](system-requirements.md)
-* Are running the same version of CS Docker Engine
+* Are running the same version of Docker Engine

 ## Hostname strategy

-Docker UCP requires CS Docker Engine to run.
+Docker UCP requires Docker Engine to run.
 Before installing the commercially supported Docker Engine on your cluster nodes, you should plan for a common hostname strategy.